camunda/camunda-docs-static/enterprise/content/announcement.md

 __Changes in Supported Environments:__

-* Support for the latest VeRsion of the Wildfly Application Server
+* Support for the latest Version of the Wildfly Application Server
 * Support for Java Version > 8
 * End of Support for Application Server IBM 8.0
 * End of Support for Java 6